 |Sustainable Places Project|

-Lockhart is one of five cities in Central Texas that are home to SPP demonstration sites for which plans and tools are being developed.
+Lockhart is one of five cities in Central Texas that are home to SPP demonstration sites for which plans and tools have been developed.
 The other participating cities are Austin, Elgin, Hutto, and Dripping Springs.
 These communities were chosen to take part in the SPP after a competitive application process.
-In addition to developing plans for the five demonstration sites, the SPP is also creating an innovative Web-based analytic tool that all Central Texas communities can use to understand the impact of different growth scenarios and choices.
-Development of this tool, by a team led by the University of Texas, will also incorporate insights and feedback from Lockhart and the other demonstration sites.
+In addition to developing plans for the five demonstration sites, the SPP also created an innovative Web-based analytic tool that all Central Texas communities can use to understand the impact of different growth scenarios and choices.
+Development of this tool by a team led by the University of Texas also incorporated insights and feedback from Lockhart and the other demonstration sites.